raiyan-2002/TicTacToe/README.md

 # TicTacToe
-simple TicTacToe game in Java
+simple TicTacToe game in Java using GUI interface